Woah. Can we cut down on the melodrama? Bloody show?

 Some women start losing their mucus plugs weeks before labor begins, and others as soon as labor begins.

-It’s usually thick and gooey and chooses from a color palette of white and pink.
+It’s usually thick and gooey and ranges from a color palette of white and pink.

 The bloody show and losing the mucus plug are often conflated but are not exactly the same thing.